 Where to Stay in Limassol & Larnaca

-Pefkos City Hotel – A family run mid-range hotel that is located close to the Old Town area.
-They offer a range of single, double and family private rooms with all guests having access to an outdoor swimming pool with terrace and a buffet breakfast included in the price.
-Click here to check their availability
+Pefkos City Hotel – A family-run mid-range hotel that is located close to the Old Town area.
+They offer a range of single, double and family private rooms with all guests having access to an outdoor swimming pool with a terrace and a buffet breakfast included in the price.

-Curium Palace Hotel – An upmarket hotel built in an impressive colonial-style, it is located only a few hundred metres from the nearest beach.
-There is a wide range of rooms available, with breakfast included, a swimming pool and restaurant on site Click here to check their availability
+Curium Palace Hotel – An upmarket hotel built in an impressive colonial style, it is located only a few hundred metres from the nearest beach.
+There is a wide range of rooms available, with breakfast included, a swimming pool and restaurant on site

 Not quite what you’re looking for?
 Click here to find other hotels in Limassol

 Les Palmiers Beach Boutique Hotel – A trendy boutique hotel that is located right on the beach making it perfect if you’re coming to Larnaca for a beach holiday.
-There are a number of different private rooms available with modern amenities and breakfast included.
-Click here to check their availability
+There are several different private rooms available with modern amenities and breakfast included.

 Not quite what you’re looking for?
 Click here to find other hotels in Larnaca

-There are a number of fantastic places to stop when driving from Paphos to Larnaca that make it worth taking your time on the journey rather than simply getting the direct bus!
+There are several fantastic places to stop when driving from Paphos to Larnaca that make it worth taking your time on the journey rather than simply getting the direct bus!

 Are you planning on driving from Larnaca to Paphos or the other way around?
-Where do you plan on stopping?
 Let us know in the comments below!